Make an Impact on the Future of Education by Becoming a School Principal

 The WGU Teachers College is in the top 1% for granting degrees for Black and Hispanic/Latinx educators at both the graduate and undergraduate levels.
 It is second in the nation for combined graduate and undergraduate degrees and credentials for students of color, according to the federal Integrated Postsecondary Education Data System (IPEDS).

-Master in Educational Leadership Admission Requirements
+Master of Education Admission Requirements

 Prior to entry into the M.S.
 Educational Leadership degree program, you will be required to complete a candidate interview and provide the following: